dreadnought/python-daly-bms/README.md

 This is a Python module for reading data from Daly BMS devices.
 It supports serial as well as Bluetooth connections.
 Not all commands that the BMS supports are implemented yet, please take a look at the examples below to see if it serves your needs.

+## Compatibility

+There are two different types of devices sold under the Daly Brand, which use different communication protocols.
+This module was initially written for BMS supported by the Windows program BMS monitor.
+Later (in #1) the support for BMS supported by the BMStool, also known as Sinowealth, was added.
+They don't support all commands of the first protocol, but still provide valuable information.

+There are two ways to check if your BMS is supported:
+1. First run `daly-bms-cli` normally and see if `--soc` returns data.
+If not, run it again while adding `--sinowealth`, which switches to the other protocol.
+2. Connect the BMS to a Windows computer, run the PC tools provided by Daly ([Download](https://www.dalyelec.cn/newsshow.php?cid=25&id=77&lang=1)) and see which one works.

+If you make it work with the Windows software, but not with `daly-bms-cli`, feel free to create a [bug report](https://github.com/dreadnought/python-daly-bms/issues).

 ## Installation

 ### From PyPI